pramodsaini1/Question-Ans_website/README.md

 # Question-Ans_website

-# This is Question & Answer Website where you can ask question & also give  answered any question & upvote any question & edit & delete question .Also edit your profile & you can register & login.You can add your question.
+# This is Question & Answer Website where you can ask question & also give  answered any question & upvote any question & edit & delete  your question .Also edit your profile & you can register & login.You can add your question.

 # Screenshot